 Already have a box mod?

 You’re halfway there!
-As long as your box mod has adjustable wattage (7-28 watts) and is sub-ohm capable (check the manual), it will work with the Saionara.
+As long as your box mod has adjustable wattage (7-28 watts) and is sub-ohm capable (check the manual) with a minimum 75 watt rating, it will work with the Saionara.
 To get the most out of the Sai, use a mod that has Temperature Control mode.

 The Sai atomizer is available in three different stainless steel colors (stainless steel, black, or gold) to match your mod or personality, and one titanium version that’s about half the weight of the stainless steel!